Slicer/SlicerLanguagePacks/DevelopersManual.md

 from slicer.i18n import translate
 ```

-Translate strings using `_()` function.
+Translate strings using `_(translatableString)` function (more convenient, as context is determined automatically) or `translate(contextName, translatableString)` function.
 Note that module categories are translated using the `qSlicerAbstractCoreModule` context.

 ```python
 ...